 Documents of the European Parliament are organized as for each Plenary Sitting or session for each Parliament.

 Other useful search engines and finding aids include:

-The EU Courts interpret EU law to make sure it is applied consistentaly across EU member states.
+The EU Courts interpret EU law to make sure it is applied consistently across EU states.
 They also settle legal disputes between country governments and EU institutions.
-Individuals and groups may files cases before the Court if they feel their rights have been infringed by an EU institution.
+Individuals and groups may files cases if they feel their rights have been infringed by an EU institution.